 It could also be the case that your dog’s shedding is just a bit more ramped up at certain times of the year.
 Canines naturally go through hair loss cycles and can shed a fair bit more when the temperature changes.
 If this is the way it is with your pet, then the only thing you can really do is keep well stocked up with nasal sprays and medicines such as antihistamines and bronchodilators that can help you survive these trying times.

-People are not allergic to dogs per se, its rather that their body negatively responds to proteins found in dander and saliva that are easily spread when pups shed.
+People are not allergic to dogs per se, it’s rather that their body negatively responds to proteins found in dander and saliva that are easily spread when pups shed.
 With that in mind, it is possible to be allergic to Sheepadoodles, but that is more likely to be the case if they inherit an Old English Sheepdog coat which sheds far more than a Poodle one.
 It’s hard to know if this will be the case – breeders will likely know best.

-Are F1B Sheepadoodles hypoallergenic?
+Are F1B Sheepadoodles Hypoallergenic?

 F1B, F1BB, F2B, and F2BB all tend to have more Poodle genes than other Doodle varieties (depending on the parent used in the backcross).
 For this reason, they stand a greater chance of being hypoallergenic, but that is not always a given.
 Rather than assuming that these dogs won’t trigger your allergies, have a careful chat with the breeder.
 They are more likely to know the chances of their puppies inheriting a low-shed coat and might be able to furnish you with some kind of guarantee on that.